Blog Series Part 1 of 3: Understanding Ag Microbials

 There is another option available to growers, one which takes a different approach to solving the challenge of achieving consistent performance while still protecting the grower’s bottom line.
 Agronomic biologicals are not the only source of good bacteria available to a grower.
 Good bacteria are everywhere, including in the native populations of microbes already present in a grower’s soil.
 Plants have evolved alongside these microbes and have over time, perfected natural processes for “calling in” and cultivating populations of beneficial microbes in their root zones.
 The plant feeds these microbes with root exudates, and in exchange, the good microbes perform a variety of useful jobs for the plant.

-In our view, stimulating the existing native microbes to support the plant and all its developmental functions is the more effective and preferred approach over introducing large numbers of non-native microbes to the soil.
+In our view, stimulating the existing native microbes in the soil is the more effective and preferred approach over introducing large numbers of non-native microbes to the soil.
 But you don’t have to just take our word for it; check out our performance results here.
-Even if a grower does choose to introduce non-native beneficial microbes to their soil, BiOWiSH HoloGene 3™ technology can support the plant’s natural ability to nourish these microbes along with their native counterparts.
+Even if a grower does choose to introduce non-native beneficial microbes to their soil, BiOWiSH HoloGene 3™ technology can nourish these microbes along with their native counterparts.

 Selecting the correct type of microbial is only the first step.
 The next post, part-two, is about considerations for Flexibility and Ease of Use.
 Not only will we address grower’s practical concerns for application, but we’ll also examine Enhanced Efficiency Fertilizers (EEF) and a new classification of EEF that improves the effectiveness of nutrient applications.